 You know, looking back on it now during the editing stage of this Journal, I feel kind of ambiguous about Midgar.
 In the end, it feels like it was the setting of an important prologue, but still just a prologue?
 It’s like some cousin of KH2’s infamous 3-hour tutorial in Twilight Town, except bigger, definitely better, but only slightly more important?
 When Diamond Weapon attacked Midgar, I think my reaction was supposed to be “Yes!
 We’re finally returning to the heart of the campaign, home sweet home!”
 Instead my reaction was more like: “Huh? …Oh!
 Right!
 That place!”
 Compare my forgetful reaction to Midgar to my shocked reaction to the destruction of Altair in FFII, which served as the party’s home base and was returned to time after time.
 Bear in mind: Altair was abandoned when it was destroyed!
 Do you know what town I actually feel attached to in FFVII itself?
 Junon.
 We’ve been there multiple times, come back to it after long times away, and hell I’ve flown or Bronco’d my way past it multiple times, which I can’t even say about Midgar.
 Poor Midgar was located so far away from the rest of the world that I, honest-to-goodness, couldn’t even locate it when it came time to fly back for Diamond Weapon!
 All they needed to do was to have the party return to Midgar from time to time, but they didn’t, and here we are.

 Cid arranges for the party to parachute into Midgar from the Highwind, and Cait Sith led the party underground to stay away from whatever Heidegger and Scarlet were planning.
 This led us into a familiar, opening-chapter-style dungeon, but with a few extra maze-like elements.
 Oh, and Behemoths, you don’t want to forget about that.
 You know, I’m starting to think Behemoths would show up in the eleventh hour of Final Fantasy games even if they were in an utterly inappropriate location?
-Like, Final Fantasy XXIX’s penultimate dungeon could be a cliché, fifties, American suburb straight out of I Love Lucy, and I’d still expect to see Behemoths once every five or six random encounters.
+Like, Final Fantasy XXIX’s penultimate dungeon could literally be the set of I Love Lucy, and I’d still expect to see Behemoths once every five or six random encounters.

 After navigating the ladder maze of the main dungeon, we entered into an old subway track, where you’re supposed to find the valuable (and incredibly glitchy) W-Item Materia that lets you use two items in one turn, but you know… eh.
 We weren’t planning on using the duplication glitch, and without the duplication glitch, who uses items?